LostSoulfly/SwitchGameManager/README.md

 # SwitchGameManager

 Manage your XCI files on SD and PC, from multiple PC folders.
-Rename, trim, sort, copy/move/delete files.
+Rename, search, trim, sort, copy/move/delete games.
 Display your library in a few different ways, with more likely to come.
+For now, it relies on hacbuild to extract the PackageID of each XCI and uses that as a unique identifier.
+I don't recommend having the same game multiple times in your library as that hasn't been well tested.
+I'll transition to [libhac soon.](https://github.com/Thealexbarney/libhac)

+## Important
+You need a keys.txt file to use this program.
+In addition to the usual keys, you'll also need **xci_header_key**!

 #### Screenshots
 ![Screenshot](Screens/1.png)